 Go on, get outside

-If you don’t even take into account the benefits of exercise and daylight, the benefits of fresh air are certainly compelling, and another great reason to get your family outside.
+If you don't even consider the benefits of exercise and daylight, the benefits of fresh air are compelling and another great reason to get your family outside.

-Don’t forget to also open your windows on your home every now and then too, and let some of that beneficial fresh are in and the bad stale air out.
+Don't forget to open your windows on your home now and then, and let some of that beneficial fresh and the bad stale air out.

-If you are interested in reading up more information on the topic, here are some references and resources.
+If you want more information, here are some references and resources.